waf/waf.github.com/content/the-implementation-of-csharp-local-functions.rst

 One of the new features in C# 7 is local functions.
 They provide a more intuitive syntax over creating verbose System.Func delegates, as well as being more capable (they support ref and out parameters, async, generics, etc).
 I also read that local functions compile down to normal methods, thus reducing GC allocations when compared to System.Func.

 I was curious about that last part.
 How does it work?
-Let's open up the dotPeek compiler and find out!
+Let's open up the dotPeek decompiler and find out!

 First, here's a simple test program using a local function: